Get

 A dog’s body requires a balanced, nutrient-rich food supply to support the pup’s development.
 If your dog does not get sufficient nutrients, such as protein and essential fatty acids, the puppies may die unborn or be born weak.

 Feeding a balanced and appropriate diet based on your dog’s pregnancy stage is crucial to secure health for both her and the puppies.
-Please make sure you consult your vet before making dietary changes to your pregnant dog’s diet.
+Please make sure you consult a vet before making dietary changes to your pregnant dog’s diet.

 7. Other Factors